Tokelau: Contact with other cultures

 On 29 October 1825, August R. Strong of the USS Dolphin and his crew arrived at the atoll Nukunonu.
-He wrote: Upon examination, we found they had removed all the women and children from the settlement, which was quite small, and put them in canoes lying off a rock in the lagoon.
-They would frequently come near the shore, but when we approached they would pull off with great noise and precipitation.
+He wrote:

-On 14 February 1835, Captain Smith, of the United States whaling ship the General Jackson, wrote of having sighted Fakaofo, which he chose to call "D'Wolf's Island".
+On 14 February 1835, Captain Smith, of the United States whaling ship General Jackson, wrote of having sighted Fakaofo, which he chose to call D'Wolf's Island.
 On 25 January 1841, the United States Exploring Expedition visited Atafu, and discovered a small population living on the island.
 The residents appeared to be there only temporarily, because there was no chief among them, and they had the kind of double canoes that were typically used for inter-island travel.
 They appeared to have interacted with foreigners in the past, because they expressed a desire to engage in barter with the expedition crew, and they possessed items that were apparently of foreign origin: blue beads and a plane-iron.
 A few days later, French explorer Captain Morvan sighted Fakaofo.
 The American expedition reached Nukunonu on 28 January 1841, but did not record any information about inhabitants.
-On 29 January 1841, the expedition sighted Fakaofo and named it "Bowditch".
+On 29 January 1841, the expedition sighted Fakaofo and named it Bowditch.
 The Fakaofo islanders were found to be similar in appearance and behavior to the Atafu islanders.

 Missionaries preached Christianity in Tokelau from 1845 to the 1870s.
 French Catholic missionaries on Wallis Island (also known as 'Uvea) and missionaries of the Protestant London Missionary Society in Samoa used native teachers to convert the Tokelauans.
 Atafu was converted to Protestantism by the London Missionary Society, Nukunonu was converted to Catholicism and Fakaofo was converted to both denominations.
 The Rev. Samuel James Whitmee, of the London Missionary Society, visited Tokelau in 1870.

-Helped by Swains Island-based Eli Jennings senior, Peruvian "blackbird" slave traders arrived in 1863 and kidnapped nearly all (253) of the able-bodied men to work as labourers, depopulating the atolls.
+Helped by Swains Island-based Eli Jennings Sr, Peruvian "blackbird" slave traders arrived in 1863 and kidnapped nearly all (253) of the able-bodied men to work as labourers, depopulating the atolls.
 The Tokelauan men died of dysentery and smallpox, and very few returned.
 With that loss, the system of governance became based on the "Taupulega", or "Councils of Elders", on which individual families on each atoll were represented.
 During that time, Polynesian immigrants settled, followed by American, Scottish, French, Portuguese and German beachcombers, marrying local women and repopulating the atolls.

-Between 1856 and 1979, the United States claimed that it held sovereignty over the island and the other Tokelauan atolls.
+In 1856 the United States claimed that it held sovereignty over the island and the other Tokelauan atolls under the Guano Islands Act.
 In 1979, the U.S. conceded that Tokelau was under New Zealand sovereignty, and a maritime boundary between Tokelau and American Samoa was established by the Treaty of Tokehega.

+In 1889, Tokelau became a protectorate of the United Kingdom.
+This lasted until 1916, when it was annexed and incorporated into the Gilbert and Ellice Islands Colony.
+In 1926, it was incorporated into New Zealand.